Technologies like online testing and grade centers can make testing and grading more effective and more efficient for instructors and for students.

 Frequent practice and feedback improve learning, but students often struggle to keep up-to-date with course readings or problem sets if they are not required to demonstrate mastery until a major exam or assignment.
 Frequent, low-stakes online quizzes can provide motivation for students to engage with course material more regularly throughout the term, rather than cram before exams, and get regular feedback on their performance.
 They can also be a chance to get practice with the types of questions they will face on exams.
 Reviewing student performance on online quizzes is a great way for instructors to identify areas where students are struggling.
 Those areas can then be targeted for review in class or for other supplementary resources such as screencasts.

-- Visit the MyCanvas Teacher at ISU website.
+- Canvas, visit the MyCanvas Teacher at ISU website

 - Respondus Lockdown Browser